San Jose State vs. New Mexico State NCAA Football Odds, Plays and Insights | October 2, 2021

-The San Jose State Spartans (2-2) are a heavy 28-point favorite heading into their matchup on Saturday, October 2, 2021 against the New Mexico State Aggies (1-4).
-The over/under for the game is set at 51.5.
+The New Mexico State Aggies (1-4) are overwhelming 27.5-point underdogs on Saturday, October 2, 2021 against the San Jose State Spartans (2-2).
+The over/under is set at 51.5 points for the outing.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.